Two-Day Getaway to Atchison and Leavenworth

 Stay to Remember

-George and Lizzie Glick built their Victorian mansion in 1873 in a swank bluff-top neighborhood of Atchison.
-Tuck U Inn at Glick Mansion Bed and Breakfast’s canopied beds and fireplaces still reflect the luxury of that bygone era, as do the gourmet breakfasts that include fresh fruit parfaits, quiche, prosciutto-wrapped asparagus and blueberry pastries.
-From $120.
-(913) 367-9110; glickmansion.com
+George and Elizabeth Glick built their Victorian mansion in 1873 in a swank bluff-top neighborhood of Atchison.
+Tuck U Inn at Glick Mansion Bed and Breakfast's canopied beds and fireplaces still reflect the luxury of that bygone era, as do the gourmet breakfasts that include fresh fruit parfaits, quiche, prosciutto-wrapped asparagus and blueberry pastries. glickmansion.com

 Inside Scoop: Haunted Trolley Tours